supelpawel/spring-boot-zoo-project/README.md

 ## General info
 The simple web application to create virtual zoo.
 The project includes creating animals and zones for them.
+The program allows to indicate both the most food demanding and the least inhabited zones.

 ## Technologies
 The project is created with: